ChaseGould/agent_todoist/ReadMe.md

 ### Summarize a project
 Pass project id as an argument to summarize_project.py.<br>
 `python summarize_project.py <project_id>`<br>
-Project summary is saved to the output folder.
+Project summary is saved to the output folder.<br>
+Run with -h to see additonal argument options.

 ### Delete all tasks within a project
 Pass project id as an argument to delete_todoists_project_tasks.py.<br>